thunderbird/webext-docs/cloudFile.rst

 The cloudFile (a.k.a. fileLink) API first appeared in Thunderbird 64, and was uplifted to Thunderbird 60.4 ESR.

-Currently extensions using this API can have one account per provider (thus one per extension) but it is designed for a future upgrade where multiple accounts per provider are possible.

 The `DropBox Uploader`__ sample extension uses this API.

 __ https://github.com/thundernest/sample-extensions/tree/master/dropbox